The Chat Piles of Picher, Oklahoma

 Before the fences and the warning signs, before the buyouts and the maps erased our hometown, we had mountains.
 Not the kind you find on postcards—these were made of crushed limestone, mine tailings, and everything we weren’t supposed to touch.
+They’re called chat piles.
+And they’re highly toxic.
 But we climbed them anyway.
 Named them.
 Conquered them barefoot.
 We didn’t know they were dangerous.
 We just knew they were ours.

-This is the story of the ghost piles that made up our skyline—and what happened when the truth finally caught up.
+This is the story of the Picher Oklahoma chat piles that made up our skyline—and what happened when the truth finally caught up.

 We used to call them mountains.